- The Living Planet Index (LPI) is a metric that is easily misinterpreted.

 This is not just borne out in hypothetical examples.
 It’s reflected in the LPI results.
 In a study published in Nature, Brian Leung and colleagues looked at how the LPI was affected by extreme declines (or increases) in a small subset of the studied populations.7 For this study they looked at the results of the 2018 LPI Report – we’ll look at a similar analysis for the 2020 update soon.
 It reported a 60% average decline in wildlife populations since 1970.

 By looking at the population data underlying the LPI they found that this 60% average decline was driven by extreme losses in a small subset of populations.
-If you excluded the 2.4% most-strongly declining populations – which was 356 out of 14,700 – the result reversed from a 60% average decline to slightly positive growth.
+If you excluded the 2.4% most strongly declining populations – which was 356 out of 14,700 – the result reversed from a 60% average decline to slightly positive growth.
 In other words, 2% to 3% of populations were doing extremely badly, but it appears that most species were doing okay.

 In the chart, we see how the 2018 LPI result would have been affected by excluding the most extreme-negative populations.
-In red we see the final headline result of the report – a 60% average decline across the 14,700 populations.
+In red we see the final headline result of the report – a 60% average decline across the 14,700 population.
 But as we exclude the most extreme negative populations, first 120 then 238 populations, we see that this average decline reduces significantly.
 Then, when we exclude the 356 most severe populations, not only does the average decline reduce, it actually turns into a net positive.
 The abundance across these populations was, on average, increasing.

 To be clear: these analyses do not undermine the severity of global wildlife losses.
 Even if we remove extreme outliers we still see a significant decline.
 But what they do highlight is how much we miss by reporting a simple global index value.
 We miss the few hundred species that have seen very dramatic declines.
 By mixing them into a single global index they have been completely lost from the headlines.
 Our priorities should be on protecting these populations, but we can’t because they have been lost in the noise.
 And we also fail to understand what populations across the world continue to do well and why.
 We assume that most species must be doing poorly.

 What is more useful for conservation is looking at clustered declines: cutting through the average to identify where and what types of populations are seeing dramatic declines.
-Leung et al. (2020) highlighted several clusters of species that have struggled: reptile, amphibian and mammal species across Latin America; Indo-Malayan freshwater birds and amphibians; Arctic mammals; and both marine and freshwater fishes across most of the world’s environments.
+Leung et al. (2020) highlighted several clusters of species that have struggled: reptile, amphibian, and mammal species across Latin America; Indo-Malayan freshwater birds and amphibians; Arctic mammals; and both marine and freshwater fishes across most of the world’s environments.

 How does the Living Planet Index vary across the world?